-If you've ever wondered how the water that comes from your tap got there (and cleanly) or how, exactly, the Golden Gate Bridge came to be both beautiful and functional or, perhaps, how such solid-looking buildings across from that bridge can withstand the movements of an earthquake, you need look no further than the coursework of a civil engineering major to find your answers.
+Have you ever wondered how the water that comes from your tap got there (and cleanly), how the Golden Gate Bridge came to be both beautiful and functional, or, perhaps, how skyscrapers can withstand the movements of an earthquake?
+Look no further than the coursework of a civil engineering major to find your answers.

-While the most well-known use of this degree is to help create our built environment—bridges, roads, railways, subways, airports, etc.—civil engineers also increasingly play a critical role in the construction, management and improvement of air, land and water quality systems, often referred to as environmental engineering.
-Civil engineers can be found helping to design space stations, improving the safety features in cars and analyzing the effectiveness of solid waste treatment systems.
+The most well-known use of this degree is to create our built environment—bridges, roads, railways, subways, airports.
+Increasingly, civil engineers also play a critical role in the construction, management, and improvement of air, land, and water quality systems, often referred to as environmental engineering.
+Civil engineers can be found designing space stations, improving the safety features in cars, and analyzing the effectiveness of solid waste treatment systems.

 To become a civil engineer, you'll need to be creative and curious as well as a lover of advanced math and science to succeed in this field.
 The patience to see long projects through—those that sometimes take years to complete—is also key.

 Civil engineers need licensure in the state they plan on working in.
-The license test is generally the same but there are some variations from state-to-state.
+The license test is generally the same but there are some state-to-state variations.
 In your last semester of your undergraduate degree program, you'll take the Fundamentals of Engineering Examination (FE).
 After you complete four years of documented work as an engineer, you are then qualified to take the Principles of Practices in Engineering (PE) exam.
-If you pass, you will receive a professional engineer license or certification.
+Upon passing, you will receive a professional engineer license or certification.

-Nationally, the median annual wage (the mid-point, not the average) for civil engineers was $87,060 in May 2019, according to the BLS.
-Salaries ranged from less than $55,380 for the lowest 10 percent to more than $144,560 for the highest 10 percent.
-Civil engineers who worked for the local government, excluding schools and hospital, had the highest median wage at $96,630.
-The lowest was for those working in nonresidential building construction at $83,630.
+Nationally, the median annual wage for civil engineers was about $88,000 in May 2021, according to the BLS.
+Salaries ranged from less than about $61,000 for the lowest 10% to more than approximately $133,000 for the highest 10%.
+As of May 2021, civil engineers who worked for the federal government, excluding postal services, had the highest median wage at about $101,000.
+The lowest was for those working in nonresidential building construction at about $77,000.

-The job outlook for civil engineers is slower compared to all occupations nationally.
-Civil Engineering employment is expected to grow 2 percent between 2019 to 2029 compared to a 4 percent growth rate for all occupations nationally.
-As infrastructure across the country is aging, civil engineers will be in demand to repair or rebuild roads, bridges, levees and more.
+The job outlook for civil engineers is strong compared to all occupations nationally.
+As of May 2021, civil engineering employment is expected to grow 7% between 2021 to 2031 compared to a 5% growth rate for all engineers and occupations nationally.
+As infrastructure across the country is aging, civil engineers will be in demand to repair or rebuild roads, bridges, levees, and more.
 With our population growing as well, demands on natural resources will increase.
 Civil engineers will therefore also be needed to not only maintain, but also improve, our water supply and waste management systems and to work on renewable energy projects too.

 The BLS notes that the increasing importance of new standards—the group of which is known as the Body of Knowledge—will likely mean that graduate-level education will also become more important for civil engineers.
 Those who pursue this higher degree will therefore probably have better employment prospects.